jwagner/space-break/README.markdown

 ...Opera doesn't seem to like <audio> and crashes.

+Audio is generally a bit buggy - and I tried hard to get it just that good. :(

 Technology and tools used
 -------------------------
 Star Break uses the canvas tag for rendering.
 The sound effects